DimitarChristoff/epik/README.md

 * `onEventHandlers` - code that reacts to various events that the instance fires.

 Epik views do not support the `tag` options of Backbone, you need to figure the elements on your own.

+> By default, if you have a method called `attachEvents`, it will automatically get called from the constructor function.
+If you are extending `view`, then `this.parent('constructor', options);` will have the same effect.

 ```ace
 require([